-Trump likely paid less in federal income tax than average middle-class American
+Trump probably paid less in federal income tax than average middle-class American

 “The outrage is that what he paid in federal income tax is right in the middle of American families and is clearly living a lifestyle that is not in the middle of American families.
 It’s at the very upper echelon,” Tedeschi said.
 “And that strikes people as unfair.”

-The audit rate for low-income taxpayers fell too, but by not nearly as much.
+The audit rate for low-income taxpayers fell, too, but by not nearly as much.
 Today, a low-income person claiming the earned income tax credit is more likely to be audited by the IRS than someone making $400,000 a year, according to ProPublica.

 Trump’s low tax burden stems in large part from the way his businesses are legally incorporated.